 Tut is a form of English invented in the 18th century by black slaves in the southern states of America.
 It was used to help them learn to read and write at a time when literacy was banned among slaves, and also as a secret language.
+Each letter is replaced by a word beginning with the sound of the letter.
 Tut, or Tutnese, is also used as a language game.
 There is a very similar language game, known as Yuckish or Yukkish, which is played in parts of the USA.

 Aylullul hushyumumaynun bubeeenungugsush ayrure bubohrurnun fufruree aynundud ekeeyuaylul eenun dudeegugnuneetutyuk aynundud rureegughushtutsush.
 Tuthusheyuk ayrure enundudohwowedud woweetuthush rureaysushohnun aynundud cucohnunsushcuceeenuncuce aynundud sushhushohyululdud aycuctut tutohwowayrurdudsush ohnune aynunohtuthusherur eenun ay sushpupeerureetut ohfuf bubrurohtuthusherurhushohohdud.